-So as a working pianist and musician (and a former film journalist) I was delighted to get an invite to a preview screening of La-La Land.
+So as a working pianist and musician (and a former film journalist) I was delighted to get an invite to a preview screening of La-La Land and to hear the long-awaited La-La Land soundtrack.
 I had been anticipating this movie for months, since reading previews in the trade press and hearing about it from fellow musicians.

 It’s every bit as good as I had hoped.
 La-La Land is modern but vintage, fresh but knowingly cynical, a homage to so many past musicals for those in the know, but a wonderful two hours of musical sunshine to those who come new to the genre.
 Packed with sizzling dialogue and realistic singing performances from the two main leads, it will play to the whole family.

 It’s the story of an auditioning actress who spends most of her time working as a barista, who meets, through a series of half-chances, a working pianist who would prefer to be an artist in his own right.
 Mia and Sebastian flip fingers on the freeway, argue, fall in love, and then get ripped apart as their respective careers take off, leaving them precious little time to spend with one another.
 It’s an affectionate tip of the hat to the fine movie The Umbrellas of Cherbourg, a movie I first saw 20 years ago and have watched many times since – delightful to see a store called Parapluies opposite Mia’s coffee shop midway through the film.

 Why the La-La Land Soundtrack is the Real Star